outlier-org/onboarding/README.md

 ## Workflow

 We use Zenhub to manage our workflow.
 Each task is represented by an issue.
+Be sure to connect any PR you are working on to the appropriate issue.
+This can be done via the interface or adding language like `Closes #X` where `X` is the issue number.

 As tasks near completion it moves from "Backlog" to "In Progress" to "Needs Review" to "Ready to Deploy".

 * Backlog: This is where you will choose from issues to work on.
 Once you have selected one, move it to "In Progress" In Progress: While you are working on an issue, it should stay in this column.
 Once you are finished and satisfied with your work, move it to "Needs Review"